Did you know that you can also go directly from Secondary V to the University of Ottawa?

 1. Make sure you're ready to apply

 If you have passed between 12 and 16 CEGEP courses, we might require an average that is 5% to 10% higher than if you have passed 17 or more CEGEP courses.
+Please see below the admission average you need for each program, based on the number of courses you have passed.

 Before applying, make sure you meet the admission requirements.